Planning of the September 11 attacks: Hamburg cell

 Mohammed Atta, Ramzi bin al-Shibh, Marwan al-Shehhi and Ziad Jarrah came into the picture in 1999, when they arrived in Kandahar from Germany.
 The Hamburg cell was formed in 1998 shortly after Atta received Al-Qaeda leadership approval for his plot.
 Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, Ramzi bin al-Shibh, Said Bahaji, Zakariyah Essabar, and fifteen others were all members.

-Mohammed Atta was religious, but not fanatically so, when he came to Germany in Fall 1992 to study urban planning at the Technical University of Hamburg.
-While in Germany, he was drawn to Al Quds Mosque in Hamburg, which then adhered to a "harsh, uncompromisingly fundamentalist, resoundingly militant" version of Sunni Islam.
-A friend of Atta's recalled meeting him at the Al-Quds mosque in 1993, though it is unknown when he began going there.
+Atta was religious, but not fanatically so, when he came to Germany in Fall 1992 to study urban planning at the Technical University of Hamburg.
+While in Germany, he was drawn to al-Quds Mosque in Hamburg, which then adhered to a "harsh, uncompromisingly fundamentalist, resoundingly militant" version of Sunni Islam.
+A friend of Atta's recalled meeting him at the al-Quds Mosque in 1993, though it is unknown when he began going there.
 Atta had lived as a strict Muslim, but after making a pilgrimage to Mecca in 1995, he returned to Germany more fanatical than before.
 In late 1997, Mohamed Atta told his roommate that he was going to Mecca, but likely he went to Afghanistan instead.
-According to Al Jazeera journalist Yosri Fouda, Atta went to the mosque around this time "not to pray but to sign his death will."
+According to journalist Yosri Fouda, Atta went to the mosque around this time "not to pray but to sign his death will."
 He was known to have attended Al-Qaeda training camps in Afghanistan in 1999 and 2000.